Email FacebookTwitterMenu burgerClose thin

 What Are Disqualified Persons and Prohibited Transactions?

-The disqualified person rule essentially says that certain people are not allowed to engage in prohibited transactions.
-A prohibited transaction is any improper use of your IRA by yourself or another disqualified person.
-Prohibited transactions include:
+A prohibited transaction is any improper use of your IRA by yourself or another disqualified person and includes several events.

 • Lending money or extending credit